Reves International Advisory Board

 Nominations are submitted by March 1 and invitations are extended in late May/early June.
 The board has an advisory role but no fiduciary responsibilities.
 The board currently has four committees – Development & Finance, Governance & Nominating, Diversity, Equity and Inclusion, and Programs – which provide additional counsel to the various parts of W&M’s international efforts.

 Board Member Expectations

 The role of a board member is to increase public awareness of the university’s international accomplishments and needs; to promote and assist in garnering philanthropic support for Reves; to become fluent in expressing the mission and goals of Reves and their funding priorities; to assist the Associate Provost and Reves Center in strategic planning and in the development and implementation of short and long term goals; to evaluate and make recommendations regarding on-going and future programs; and to take part in community outreach and service on behalf of W&M’s international efforts.
 As the lead volunteer body for the Reves Center, advisory board members are expected to take an active role in financially supporting Reves on an annual basis.

 - Attend two in-person meetings and one virtual meeting annually.

 - Consider a gift of at least $5,000 annually.

 - Hold office for a term of three years with the possibility of extending to a second term.

 - Serve on at least one board committee or working group during each term.

-- Participate in engagement opportunities by attending or hosting events sponsored by the Reves Center and/or GRI; engage in regional alumni activities on behalf of the board; make recommendations to enhance student and/or alumni opportunities; and participate in philanthropic giving to support the Reves Center and other parts of the University.
+- Participate in engagement opportunities by attending or hosting events sponsored by the Reves Center; engage in regional alumni activities on behalf of the board; make recommendations to enhance student and/or alumni opportunities; and participate in philanthropic giving to support the Reves Center and other parts of the University.